Micium-Development/Bounce/README.md

+### Micium-Development Is recruiting developers!
+--- Want to join our dev team? [click here.](https://forms.gle/ZuXfbv8a5QAP16Zb8)

 ### Bounce a complete music bot made for you!

 Looking for a music bot ?
 This fully open source bot is made for you!